-19 Immunity of arbitrators from liability
+Immunity of arbitrators from liability

-To what extent are arbitrators immune from liability for their conduct in the course of the arbitration?
+23 To what extent are arbitrators immune from liability for their conduct in the course of the arbitration?

-The arbitration law provides immunity to arbitrators in the performance of their functions and explicitly regulates their liability.
-An arbitrator will be liable for the consequences of deliberate wrongdoing arising from the performance of his or her duties.
-Section 23(1) of the arbitration law states that 'an arbitrator is not liable for any act or omission in the discharge of the arbitrator's functions as an arbitrator unless the arbitrator is shown to have acted in bad faith'.
+The ADR Act provides immunity to arbitrators in the performance of their functions and explicitly regulates their liability.
+However, an arbitrator will be liable for the consequences of deliberate wrongdoing arising from the performance of his or her duties.
+Section 23(1) of the ADR Act states that 'an arbitrator is not liable for any act or omission in the discharge of the arbitrator's functions as an arbitrator unless the arbitrator is shown to have acted in bad faith'.

-It must also be noted that section 23(1) also applies to an employee or an agent of the arbitrator.
+Section 23(1) also applies to an employee or an agent of the arbitrator.